 The plaintiff originally presented four claims under Michigan law: Two for “failure to warn” the plaintiffs of the risks of using the hernia mesh in question, and the other two for “breach of implied warranty” under Michigan law.
 The plaintiff voluntarily dismissed the failure to warn claims, acknowledging the “learned intermediary” rule applied.
 This rule basically says that a medical device manufacturer only has a duty to warn the doctor, not their patients, about any risks.
 The doctor then has the duty to warn the patient.

 As for the breach of implied warranty claims, Judge Chappell explained that since the defendants provide a “good,” Michigan law required the plaintiff to “provide Defendants with notice of the alleged breach” before suing.
 The plaintiff admitted he never gave such notice.
 And even if the plaintiff had complied with the notice requirement, his lawsuit also failed to “plead a safer alternative design.”
 When pursuing a claim for defective design of a product, Michigan law requires a plaintiff to show, typically through expert testimony, that there was a “feasible alternative” that would have prevented the harm to the plaintiff while still maintaining the “usefulness or desirability of the product.”

 Speak with a Florida Personal Injury Attorney Today

 Thousands of Florida residents are harmed by defective medical and other consumer products each year.
 Unfortunately, seeking and obtaining compensation for such injuries is not a quick or easy process.
 You need to work with an experienced defective products lawyer.
-Contact the Leifer Law Firm today to schedule a free initial consultation.
+Contact Leifer & Ramirez today to schedule a free initial consultation.